demisto/content/Scripts/script-GetTime_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue where providing date input from context returned current date instead of provided date.
+Fixed an issue where providing a date input from context returned current date instead of provided date.